 Guidelines from both the American Society of Clinical Oncology and the National Comprehensive Cancer Network have recommended KRAS mutation testing prior to anti-EGFR therapy.

-Anti-EGFR drug therapies include:
+Current anti-EGFR drug therapies include:

 Should everyone with cancer have KRAS mutation testing?